SaiSatya16/Grocery-Store-V2/README.md

 This will start the celery worker and celery beat.

 To test emails in development, you can use Mail-Hog.
-To install Mail-Hog, browse to the Mail-Hog Github Repository and follow the installation instructions for your operating system.
+To install Mail-Hog, Browse to the [Mail-Hog GitHub Repository](https://github.com/mailhog/MailHog) and follow the installation instructions for your operating system.
 Once installed, run Mail-Hog and visit `localhost:8025` in your browser to view emails sent by the application.

 ## Description